floherent/wasm-service/docs/DEVELOPER.md

 - `your-service.js`
 - and some other files (e.g. checksums, etc.)

+> [!NOTE]
 > You may write down the `versionId` of the WASM that you downloaded if you intend
 > to use it as a unique identifier for the downloaded WASM bundle.
 For testing purposes,
 > we provide the [wasm file (volume of cylinder)](../examples/volume-cylinder.zip)
 > (and its versionId `e57f48e7-fe8c-4202-b8bc-5d366cf1eee9`).

+Understandably, this whole offline deployment process is so that there's no need to rely on the SaaS platform to be up and running.
+However, this service includes a feature to download the WASM bundle from the SaaS platform on demand.
+That way, you can still use the SaaS platform to manage your WASM bundles and execute them offline.
+Here's how this works:

+1. Set up the SaaS connectivity in the service's config file (ie., base URL, token, etc.)
+2. Use the **Add WASM by URI** (`PATCH /v1/services/[{version_id}]`) endpoint
+3. With one of the following URI formats to specify the location of the WASM bundle in the body of the request:
+   - `{folder-name}/{service-name}[{optional-version}]`, `service/{serviceId}`, or `version/{versionId}`
+   - or a valid Entity Store URL (using bearer token or oauth2 credentials)
+   - or any other valid URL that points to a WASM bundle (without any form of authentication)

+Bear in mind that the [Coherent Spark SDK](https://www.npmjs.com/package/@cspark/sdk) is used to perform the download operation.
+Hence, the expected URI format.

+> ![TIP]
+> In the `wasm-service`, `versionId` is used as the unique identifier for the WASM bundle
+> internally (and independently of the SaaS platform); so, no need to provide one.
+> However, if you intend to use this automatic WASM bundle download feature from
+> the SaaS platform, you should use the SaaS version ID as the `version_id` in the
+> request body.
+>
+> This also applies to executing the WASM module.
+Meaning, if the provided `versionId`
+> is from the SaaS platform and you set up the SaaS connectivity, the service will
+> automatically download the WASM bundle from the SaaS platform, cache it, and execute it.
+> The order of precendence for wasm bundle retrieval is: in-memory cache (if enabled),
+> local file system, and SaaS platform (if enabled).

 ### Execute the WASM offline